Car towing weight limits - explained:

-It's a good idea to allow a margin and many organisations recommend using up to 85% of your tow vehicles total allowance - so if your car has a 900Kg braked towing allowance for example, you could tow a 750Kg plated Go-Pod.
+It's a good idea to allow a margin and many organisations recommend using up to 85% of your tow vehicles total allowance - so if your car has at least a 880Kg braked towing allowance for example, you could tow a 750Kg plated Go-Pod.
 The 85% rule is however considered a guide & not a legal requirement.